-The number of people working remotely has more than doubled in the past few years.
+The number of people remotely working has doubled in the past few years.
 It’s no surprise cigar smoking also spiked during that time.
-The benefit of working remotely is you don’t have to rush a fine cigar.
+The benefit of remote working is you don’t have to rush a fine cigar.
 The workplace has evolved.
-You no longer need to worry about hurrying back to the office after a quick lunch break cigar.
+Forget about returning to the office after a quick lunch break cigar.
 You don’t even need to wait until quitting time.
-You can savor a premium cigar- or two- in the midst of your work day.
+Instead, you can savor a premium cigar- or two- during your work day.

 You don’t necessarily need a professional-grade ventilation system.
-It could be as simple as taking a laptop and your favorite cigar and converting that spare room into a hybrid smoking office.
-Of course, you’ll want to crack a window, and there are plenty of options for removing smoke smells when the work day ends.
+So, grab your laptop and favorite cigar and convert your spare room into a hybrid smoking office.
+But, of course, you’ll want to crack a window, and there are plenty of options for removing smoke smells when the work day ends.

 During warmer months, sitting out on the deck or in the yard with a laptop and your favorite cigar is an ideal way to spend a Monday morning.
 There are plenty of cold weather options for the winter months as well.

 These days the office can be anywhere, including your local cigar lounge.
 Most lounges are the perfect spot for the working smoker.
 Daytime hours are typically quieter, and since so many others have the same idea, cigar lounges have become de facto offices.
-Many recent studies have shown an increase in productivity with the shift to remote work.
+Many recent studies have shown increased productivity with the shift to remote work.
 That may be because of all that cigar smoking.

 Productivity and Cigars

-Cigars have long been known to have a meditative effect.
+Cigars have a meditative effect, too.
 Smoking a fine cigar provides the perfect time to relax, reflect, and relieve stress.
 These effects are no illusion.
 Studies have shown the hint of nicotine improves attention span and alertness and boosts energy levels and happiness.
 The same study showed an increase in memory and concentration as well.
 It’s no coincidence Mark Twain caught a case of writer’s block when he briefly stopped smoking.
 The old magic returned as soon as he resumed his daily cigar habit.
 Who knows?
-Maybe the quick-witted Burns and Marx owe a bit more of their talents to their cigars than they actually thought.
+Maybe the quick-witted Burns and Marx owe more of their talents to their cigars than they thought.

 We’re not suggesting everyone pick up a cigar to be more productive.
 Any reason is a good reason to enjoy a fine cigar.
 However, it’s no wonder some of the greatest minds came upon their best ideas in the company of a premium cigar.

-So go ahead and add that cigar to your regular workday routine.
+So go ahead and mix business and pleasure — add that cigar to your regular workday routine.
 Better yet, add a couple.
 The “new normal” of the working world has created the time for it.
 Your boss might thank you for it.